-- A student who leaves the College while on academic probation and later returns will reenter in the same probationary classification as when they left the College.
-However, conditions (as outlined above) may be modified if transfer coursework (or equivalent) is of sufficient quality and quantity to merit such modification. - Suspension is applied without refund of fees. - Academic performance standing is not calculated for the summer term. - Summer coursework: - Montreat courses can help raise the GPA if good grades are earned.
+- A review of both academic performance standards and satisfactory academic progress (SAP) is conducted at the end of each semester for all degree-seeking students. - A student who leaves the College while on academic probation and later returns will reenter in the same probationary status as when they left the College.
+However, conditions (as outlined above) may be modified if transfer coursework (or equivalent) is of sufficient quality and quantity to merit such modification. - Suspension is applied without refund of fees. - Academic performance standing is not calculated for the summer term. - Probation and Summer coursework: - Montreat courses can help raise the GPA if good grades are earned.
+This is especially true when repeating a course with a low or failing grade.
+NOTE: A student who is suspended after a spring semester may enroll in summer courses to attempt to raise the career GPA to 2.0 before the start of the fall semester. - Non-Montreat courses will not impact the GPA but can meet degree requirements.
+Pre-approval is required and other restrictions apply. - Suspension and Summer coursework: - Suspension after the spring semester is binding upon the student for the following fall semester unless a career GPA of 2.0 is attained through summer courses taken at Montreat or elsewhere: - Montreat courses can help raise the GPA if good grades are earned.
 This is especially true when repeating a course with a low or failing grade. - Non-Montreat courses will not impact the GPA but can meet degree requirements.
-Pre-approval is required and other restrictions apply.
+Pre-approval is required, and other restrictions apply.